-Chapter 2

-The Financial Environment and the Level of Interest Rates

-Before You Go On Questions and Answers

-1. What critical economic role does the financial system play in the economy?
+Fundamentals of Corporate Finance 4th Edition Parrino Solutions Manual Full Download: http://alibabadownload.com/product/fundamentals-of-corporate-finance-4th-edition-parrino-solutions-manual/ Fundamentals of Corporate Finance, 4th edition Solutions Manual Chapter 2 The Financial System and the Level of Interest Rates Before You Go On Questions and Answers Section 2.1 - What critical economic role does the financial system play in the economy?
 The financial system is in place to gather money from people and businesses and then channel these funds to those who need it.
 An efficient financial system is essential for a healthy economy.
-The major players in the U.S. financial system are big institutions such as the New York Stock Exchange, Citigroup, or State Farm Insurance.

-2. What are the two basic ways in which funds flow through the financial system from lender-savers to borrower-spenders?
+The major players in the U.S. financial system are big institutions such as the New York Stock Exchange, Citigroup, or State Farm Insurance. - 2.
+What are the two basic ways in which funds flow through the financial system from lender-savers to borrower-spenders?
 There are two basic mechanisms by which funds flow through the financial system: 1) Funds can flow directly through financial markets, and (2) funds can flow indirectly through financial institutions.

-1. Why is it difficult for individuals to participate in the direct financial markets?

-The financial markets where direct transactions take place are wholesale markets with a typical minimum transaction size of \$1 million.
-Major buyers and sellers of securities in direct financial markets include commercial banks, large corporations, the federal government, hedge funds, and some wealthy individuals.

-2. Why might a firm prefer to have a security issue underwritten by an investment banking firm?
+Section 2.2 - 1.
+Why is it difficult for individuals to participate in the direct financial markets? - The financial markets where direct transactions take place are wholesale markets with a typical minimum transaction size of \$1 million.
+Major buyers and sellers of securities in direct financial markets include commercial banks, large corporations, the federal government, hedge funds, and some wealthy individuals. - 2.
+Why might a firm prefer to have a security issue underwritten by an investment banking firm?
+Copyright © 2018 John Wiley & Sons, Inc.

-In the most common type of underwriting arrangement, called firm-commitment underwriting, the investment banker assumes the risk of buying the new securities from the issuing company and reselling them to investors.
+This sample only, Download all chapters at: alibabadownload.com In the most common type of underwriting arrangement, called firm-commitment underwriting, the investment banker assumes the risk of buying the new securities from the issuing company and reselling them to investors.
 The investment banker guarantees to buy the entire security issue from the company at a fixed price.

-1. What is the difference between primary and secondary markets?
+Section 2.3 - What is the difference between primary and secondary markets?
 Primary markets are markets where new securities are sold for the first time.
 Secondary markets are where the owners of outstanding securities can sell them to other investors.
-They provide the means for investors to sell their securities and get cash.

-2. How and why do large business firms use money markets?
+They provide the means for investors to sell their securities and get cash. - 2.
+How and why do large business firms use money markets?

 Large businesses use money markets to adjust their liquidity positions.
 If a firm has idle cash sitting around, it can invest it in negotiable CDs, Treasury bills, or other money market instruments.
 On the other hand, if a company has a temporary cash shortage, it can borrow in the money markets by selling commercial paper at lower interest rates than it could borrow through a commercial bank.
 3. What are capital markets, and why are they important to corporations?